 Ced-Rel Supper Club

-This old-school supper club and steakhouse maintains many of the trappings of bygone dining: frogs’ legs, fried chicken livers and, of course, a variety of steaks.
-Each entree is delivered with a complimentary relish tray, a multi-tiered throwback to a time when cigarettes were fashionable and martinis were a lunchtime staple.
+This old-school supper club and steakhouse maintains many of the trappings of bygone dining.
+Each entree is delivered with a complimentary relish tray and selections range from classic steaks to broasted chicken and broiled fish.

 Chameleon’s Pub & Grub